Nishanthfiona/DataScience/README.md

-# Upgrad Main Class Practice Notebook with Solutions
+# Main Class Practice Notebook with Solutions

 This repository contains a collection of Python exercises and their solutions aimed at mastering fundamental programming concepts.